MNSTteam/MNST-API/README.md

 1) mnst/get_stakes?   - allows obtaining all stakes based on any of the three parameters or their combinations.

-              pub_key - выведет все стейки в конкретной мастерноде https://api-minter.mnst.club/mnst/get_stakes?pubkey=Mp46d3d6afe0084fcf530b03d1f4427e516a1cb4ec542640bcbc84c2c4b4f53c1
+              pub_key - displays all stakes in a current masternode https://api-minter.mnst.club/mnst/get_stakes?pubkey=Mp46d3d6afe0084fcf530b03d1f4427e516a1cb4ec542640bcbc84c2c4b4f53c1

-              coin - displays all stakes in a current masternode. https://api-minter.mnst.club/mnst/get_stakes?coin=MNST
+              coin - displays all stakes of a current coin. https://api-minter.mnst.club/mnst/get_stakes?coin=MNST

               address - finds all stakes of a current wallet.